-Washington has joined more than a dozen states in the US to introduce laws allowing motorcycle riders to proceed through red lights.
+More than a dozen states in the US have introduced laws allowing motorcycle riders to proceed through red lights.
 And it’s about time we had it in Australia.

 The laws differ with some USA states requiring riders just to stop first, others requiring them to wait a certain amount of time and others requiring them to wait for a complete cycle of the lights.